Cornell-MAE-UG/sp26-portfolio-saf267-boop/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in....
-Passionate about ... and eager to apply my knowledge in real-world applications.
+Aspiring engineering student with a strong foundation in Engineering Physics and eager to apply my knowledge in real-world applications.

 ---

 #### Education
 - **Cornell University**
-  *Bachelor of Science in Mechanical and Aerospace Engineering*
+  *Bachelor of Science in Engineering Physics*
-  GPA: 3.8/4.0 | Graduation: Month, Year
+  GPA: 3.41/4.0 | Graduation: May, 2028

-- **[High School Name]**
+- **Horace Greeley Highschool **
   *High School Diploma*
   Graduation: [Month, Year]